Lucas6228/scratch-cpu/README.md

 https://scratch.mit.edu/projects/1241317233/

-WTR: writes to ram. example WTR 0322 0003
+(NOT IN GAME YET)WTR: writes to ram. example WTR 0322 0003

 That would write the number 322 to the 3rd in the third register in ram.

-RFR: reads a number from ram. example RFR 3 That would read the third from the third register in ram.
+(NOT IN GAME YET)RFR: reads a number from ram. example RFR 3 That would read the third from the third register in ram.

 JMP: jumps to a line in the instructions example JMP 8 its obvious.